Manual Chapter : Disaster Recovery Best Practices

 Disaster Recovery Best Practices

-How does a data collection device cluster deal with disaster recovery scenarios?
+How does a data collection device cluster deal with disaster

 The BIG-IQ system uses high availability and zone awareness functions to maintain data collection device (DCD) operations even when a node or an entire data center goes down.
 DCDs in each data center are assigned to the appropriate zone.
 This zone awareness enables the system to manage the distribution of your data and maintain DCD operation in all but the most severe outages.